0xmayday/FreshGPT/README.md

 # FreshGPT
-A python utility that acts as a CLI for updating files attached to a Custom GPT.
+A python utility that acts as a CLI for updating files attached to an Assistant (OpenAI API version of a Custom GPT).